GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 In addition to these analysis tools, the following can be used to create visualisations for structured, categorical data or tabular data:
 - MS Excel and other spread sheet programs
-- [RawGraphs](https://rawgraphs.io/ ) open source program (free) developed at the Density Design Research Lab of the Politecnico di Milano
+- [RawGraphs](https://rawgraphs.io/ ) : open source program (free) developed at the Density Design Research Lab of the Politecnico di Milano
 - computational code including R & Python.
+- [TRAViz](http://www.traviz.vizcovery.org/index.html) : generates visualizations for Text Variant Graphs to show the variations between different editions of texts.

 ## Create a publication quality image of your visualisation